invoiceninja/invoiceninja.github.io/source/docs/basic-settings.md

 * **Plan** - Status of your current plan with Invoice Ninja hosting services.
 * **Activate Company** - Enable or disable company active state, disabling it will disable a number of automated features, like emails, recurring invoices, and notifications.
+* **Enable Markdown** - Enable your template designs to embed markdown into your HTML code, for formatting PDFs with markdown.
+* **Include Drafts** - When generating reports from the "Reports" module, enabling this feature will include objects that are still marked as drafts in the figures of your reports.
 * **Purchase License** - A link to request an invoice from Invoice Ninja for a white label license.
 License will be emailed to you.
 * **Apply License** - Enter the license key provided by Invoice Ninja to remove white label from documents and client-facing parts of the app.